wolfmanjm/kivy-smoothie-host/README.md

        gstreamer1.0-{omx,alsa} python3-dev libmtdev-dev \
        xclip xsel
-    python3 -m pip install --user --upgrade Cython==0.28.2 pillow python3 -m pip install --user --upgrade git+https://github.com/kivy/kivy.git@stable
+    python3 -m pip install --user --upgrade Cython==0.28.2 pillow python3 -m pip install --user --upgrade git+https://github.com/kivy/kivy.git@1.11.1

-stable seems to work ok so long as it is > v1.11.0
+1.11.1 seems to work ok. (@stable is now 2.0.0 which doesn't work with the python version on stretch, you would need to upgrade python as well to use 2.0.0)

 Install some dependencies we need...